Springfield Hellcat Review: CCW Contender?

 Now they are bringing to market this Hellcat pistol as well as their new Hellion bull-pup rifle (I’m noticing a naming trend).
 Although the XDs were ok, these new offerings are a step above.

 Just hold a Hellcat in your hands and you’ll see what I mean – they’ve really stepped it up and the Hellcat is a serious contender.
-As someone who is a firearms instructor, I definitely would recommend these for CCW for my students.
+As a firearms instructor, I definitely would recommend these for CCW for my students.

-The Hellcat is a micro 9mm pistol with huge capacity.
-It holds 11+1 rounds of 9mm with a flush magazine and 13+1 rounds of 9mm with the extended magazine.
+The Hellcat is a micro 9mm pistol with a huge capacity.
+It holds 11+1 rounds of 9mm with a flush magazine and 13+1 rounds of 9mm with an extended magazine.

 Springfield Armory Hellcat Features